IBM/aspera-cli/README.md

   - leave the JWT part for now
 - **Save**

+> [!NOTE]
-> **Note:** For web based authentication, `ascli` listens on a local port (e.g. specified by the redirect_uri, in this example: 12345), and the browser will provide the OAuth code there.
+> For web based authentication, `ascli` listens on a local port (e.g. specified by the redirect_uri, in this example: 12345), and the browser will provide the OAuth code there.
 For `ascli`, HTTP is required, and 12345 is the default port.

 Once the client is registered, a **Client ID** and **Secret** are created, these values will be used in the next step.